TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 #### Optional Matches Season Packs (use this if you prefer Season packs)

+!!! warning ""
+    This will upgrade also your already downloaded single episodes

 Add this to your `Preferred (3)` with a score of [15]

 ```bash